-Nokia had to make a strong comeback in the tightly packed android market to once again make its place among the users.
+Nokia had to make a strong comeback in the tightly packed android market to once again take its place among the users.
 And for that, just pricing the phone low, could not do the job.
 The company had to come up with uniqueness in its design and looks as well.

-So, does the Nokia 8 fare well with our expectations about its performance and aesthetics?
-Let’s find out in our real life review of the phone.
+So, does the Nokia 8 farewell with our expectations about its performance and aesthetics?
+Let’s find out in our real-life review of the phone.

 However, that is not the case with Nokia 8.
 With its large bezels at the front, the phone looks a bit old-fashioned.
 The device is has a metal unibody design with plastic top and bottom ends for antennas.
-A dual camera setup runs in the spine of the phone along with a flash and Laser Autofocus.
+A dual-camera setup runs in the spine of the phone along with a flash and Laser Autofocus.
 Curved sides on the back are meant to rest the phone steadily in your hands.

 The front of the phone has a Nokia branding on the top right corner, and on the bottom bezel, it hosts a capacitive fingerprint scanner along with which you’ll find capacitive back and recent apps buttons.
 The fingerprint scanner is squeezed and small in size which often results in misreading your thumb impression, so you have to align your finger precisely for the scanner to read it.

 The top and bottom bezels are quite expanded in size whereas the polished aluminum back of the phone is extremely slick and tends to slip away from hands.